tonymullen/ups-website/src/partials/misc/interests.html.md

 ### Filmmaking and Animation

 <p>
-In my spare time I am on occasional independent filmmaker.
+In my spare time I am an occasional independent filmmaker.
 Most recently, I completed the short film *Electric Town* which has been screened in a number of international film festivals and won several awards, including the 2011 Blue Cat Fellini Award for its screenplay and the Best Film From Asian Countries award from the 32nd Annual Tehran International Short Film Festival.
 The film was live action with visual effects created with the free CG software Blender.
 During the entire period of making the movie I blogged about the process [here](https://electrictownmovie.wordpress.com/).
 </p>

 <p>